estridell/estridell/README.md

 # Hi there 👋
 ## My name is Emil
-- I’m currently learning C# with monogame, HTML, CSS and JS.
+- I’m currently doing (The Odin Project)[https://www.theodinproject.com].
 - How to reach me: emil.stridell@outlook.com
 - Fun fact: I use arch btw